 - Listen to Samples of Verbal Descriptions

-- Hear more examples at AEB's Art History Through Touch and Sound Online.
+- Hear more examples at ABS's Art History Through Touch and Sound Online.

 - Try writing verbal descriptions and review them with the members of your advisory board.